make-money-online-without-investment/.github/profile/README.md

 ## Final Thoughts

-If done the right way, you can **earn money from upload movies on Telegram** legally and effectively.
+If done the right way, you can **earn money from uploading movies on Telegram** legally and effectively.
 The key is to grow your audience and use monetization methods smartly.
 Always stay ethical and avoid pirated content to build a long-term income stream.

 Telegram is full of opportunities—use your creativity and start your own movie channel today!